Audit Trail System

 ORDER BY created_at DESC;

--- All actions by a specific user
+-- All actions by a specific actor (any principal type)

 SELECT * FROM audit_log

-WHERE user_id = $1
+WHERE actor_id = $1

 AND organization_id = $2